 Available Vaccine.
-One live attenuated influenza vaccine, FluMist Quadrivalent (LAIV4), is expected to be available during the 2022-23 influenza season.
+One live attenuated influenza vaccine, FluMist Quadrivalent (LAIV4), is expected to be available during the 2023-24 influenza season.
 LAIV4 is approved for persons aged 2 through 49 years.
 LAIV4 contains live attenuated influenza viruses that are propagated in eggs.
-These viruses are cold adapted (so that they replicate efficiently at 25°C) and temperature sensitive (so that their replication is restricted at higher temperatures, 39°C for influenza A viruses and 37°C for influenza B viruses).
-These viruses replicate in the nasopharynx, which is necessary to promote an immune response (99).
+These viruses are cold adapted (so that they replicate efficiently at 25°C [77°F]) and temperature sensitive (so that their replication is restricted at higher temperatures, 39°C [102.2°F] for influenza A viruses and 37°C [98.6°] for influenza B viruses).
+The live attenuated vaccine viruses replicate in the nasopharynx, which is necessary to promote an immune response (53).
 No preference is expressed for LAIV4 versus other influenza vaccines used within specified indications.

 Dosage and Administration.
 LAIV4 is administered intranasally using the supplied prefilled, single-use sprayer containing 0.2 mL of vaccine.
-Approximately 0.1 mL (i.e., half of the total sprayer contents) is sprayed into the first nostril while the recipient is in the upright position.
+Approximately 0.1 mL (i.e., one half of the total sprayer contents) is sprayed into the first nostril while the recipient is in the upright position.
 An attached dose-divider clip is removed from the sprayer to permit administration of the second half of the dose into the other nostril.
+Sniffing of the dose is not necessary.
 If the recipient sneezes immediately after administration, the dose should not be repeated.
 However, if nasal congestion is present that might impede delivery of the vaccine to the nasopharyngeal mucosa, deferral of administration should be considered until resolution of the illness, or another appropriate vaccine should be administered instead.
-Each total dose of 0.2 mL contains $10^{6.5-7.5}$ fluorescent focus units of each vaccine virus (99).
+Each total dose of 0.2 mL contains $10^{6.5-7.5}$ fluorescent focus units of each vaccine virus (53).

 Contraindications and Precautions for the Use of LAIV4.
+Manufacturer package inserts and updated CDC and ACIP guidance should be consulted for information on contraindications and precautions for individual influenza vaccines.
 Conditions considered by ACIP to be contraindications and precautions for the use of LAIV4 are summarized (Table 2).
-These include two labeled contraindications that appear in the package insert (99) and other conditions for which there is uncertain but biologically plausible potential risk associated with live viruses or limited data for use of LAIV.

-Contraindications to use of LAIV4 include the following:
+These include two labeled contraindications that appear in the package insert (53) and other conditions for which there is either uncertain but biologically plausible potential risk associated with live viruses or limited data for use of LAIV.
+Contraindications to use of LAIV4 include the following (Tables 2 and 3):